-The Authority expects the 2022 securitization's initial RC to represent around 2.3% of the total monthly bill that a 1000 kilowatt hour (kWh) residential customer in the Authority's service area will receive after closing.
-When combined with the similar charges from outstanding securitizations, the restructuring charge is expected to represent around 12.8% of the total monthly bill that a 1000 kWh residential customer in the Authority's service area will receive.
+The Authority expects the 2023 securitization's initial restructuring charge to represent around 1.6% of the total monthly bill that a 762 kWh residential customer in the Authority's service area will receive after closing.
+When combined with the similar charges from outstanding securitizations, the restructuring charge is expected to represent around 9.7% of the total monthly bill that a 762 kWh residential customer in the Authority's service area will receive.
 The combined charges are higher than the average charge of about 5% for prior UCRC transactions that we rate.
 The relatively high combined charge is mitigated by the expectation that the charge will decline over time as the bonds amortize.

-Securitization charge at transaction closing % of an average residential customer's bill)
+Exhibit 13 Securitization charge at transaction closing (% of an average residential customer's bill)